docker/docs/desktop/dev-environments.md

 ![Dev environment shared](/images/dev-env-shared.png){:width="700px"}

-Your team members need to open the **Create** Dialog, go to **Existing Dev Environment** tab, and paste this URL.
-Your Dev Environment now starts in the exact same state as you shared it!
+Your team members need to open the **Create** dialog, select the **Existing Dev Environment** tab, and then paste the URL.
+Your Dev Environment now starts in the exact same state as you shared it.

 Using this shared Dev Environment, your team members can access the code, any dependencies, and the current Git branch you are working on.
 They can also review your changes and provide feedback even before you create a pull request!